Dabolus/webos-tv/README.md

-# LGTV Control
+# WebOS TV
-A promise-based package to control LGTVs with Node.js.
+A promise-based package to control WebOS based TVs with JavaScript.